Our Sick and Injured Dogs

 On November 17, Raya underwent double knee surgery.
 Recovery was tough, but her spirit stayed strong.
 Within days she was walking again — and, miraculously, the painful symptoms she’d lived with for months disappeared.
 For the first time in a long time, Raya is comfortable and hopeful.

 To give Raya this chance for a better future, New Rattitude has already spent over $4,800 on diagnostics, treatments, and surgery.
-This year’s Holiday Donation Drive is dedicated to covering these expenses.
-Please consider giving the gift of rescue this holiday season!
+Please consider giving the gift of rescue by donating to Raya’s campaign!
 Thank you for opening your heart.

 If you prefer to send a check, mail it to New Rattitude, PO Box 91, DeWitt, MI 48820.
 Please be sure to write “Sponsor Raya” in the note field of your check.
 THANK YOU!